-AMI Chairman & CEO David Pecker Tried to Suppress Women’s Stories
+AMI’s Chairman & CEO David Pecker Suppressed Women’s Stories

 On December 12, David Pecker, chairman and CEO of American Media Inc. (AMI), admitted to paying “hush money” to a woman alleging to have had an affair with Donald Trump in an attempt to suppress her story.
 He wanted to make sure that she didn’t influence the outcome of the 2016 election, so he decided to help Trump try to silence her—and he won’t be prosecuted for it.